HackBinghamtonArchives/Intro-to-MongoDB/README.md

 ## Conclusion

 MongoDB is a very powerful document database that may be used with a variety of languages.
 Python is one such language, and as shown above it is very easy to get a simple app up and running.
-By using Flask with pymongo can setup a simple app to create accounts and login.
+By using Flask with pymongo, one can setup a simple app to create accounts and login.

 ## Documentation